francisrc/Resource.Embedder/Readme.md

 ### Try it yourself

 * Download the repository and open the solution (src\CompleteSolutions\Resource.Embedder.sln).
-* Add the nuget package "Resource.Embedder" to it and compile it.
+* Add the nuget package "Resource.Embedder" to the project "WPFTest" and compile it.
 * Output will be "WpfTest.exe" in the bin\Debug or bin\Release folder in the root.
 * Copy it somewhere or delete the localization folders (Visual Studio will always copy them on build)
 * Run the app and type "de" or "fr" into the textbox.
-* Observe that the "Hello world" text is properly localized even without resource assembly directories
+* Observe that the "Hello world" text is properly localized when pressing the button to change locale even without resource assembly directories being present

 ### Configuration